au-heartbeat/Heartbeat/README.md

 ## Coding

 - 100% Code coverage: whatever you code is about the frontend or backend
-- e2e: Write e2e case for your Code Biz logic what defined in the Jira card
+- E2E: Write E2E case for your Code Biz logic what defined in the Jira card
-- Swagger: Keep swagger avaliable for any changes
+- Swagger: Keep swagger available for any changes
+- Small PR: Submit small PR, if we can't repair within 1 hour we will revert it
+- Commit message: format should be`[GitHub Issue][number][backend/frontend]: commit message`, e.g. `[GitHub Issue][1135][frontend]: Support for GitHub Actions pipelines`
 - ...

 ## Pull Request

-- Pipelines: Must keep the pipelines(both GitHub Actions and BuildKite) green before ask others to review
+- Pipelines: Must keep the pipelines(both GitHub Actions and BuildKite) green before asking others to review
 - Reviewers: Code must be reviewed by 2 team members at least
+- E2E screenshot: Upload the latest E2E result screenshot on the PR.
 - ...